SanderJoos/Triple-Down-on-Robustness/README.md

-# ACSAC: R&R: A Retrospective and New Reflections on the Impact of Adversarial Triplet Compositions on Adversarial Robustness
+Triple Down on Robustness: Understanding the Impact of Adversarial Triplet Compositions on Adversarial Robustness

 ## Description